JaredCiccarello/reading-notes/201/Class-06.md

 ## JavaScript Object Basics

 How would you describe an object to a non-technical friend you grew up with?
     An object is a block of code in Javascript, a coding language, that helps identify what something is in a list.
-If you're creating a list of names for someone, you'll want to have more information about them such as their age, gender, favorite foods,
+If you're creating a list of names for someone, you'll want to have more information about them such as their age, gender and favorite foods.

 What are some advantages to creating object literals?